Dallas (TV series): Other

 In 2007, British comedian Justin Lee Collins went searching for all the stars of Dallas to bring them together for a reunion party.
 The show was broadcast on May 27, 2007, on UK television network Channel 4 as part of the Bring Back... series.
 Amongst the cast, the participants were Larry Hagman, Linda Gray, Patrick Duffy, Ken Kercheval, Charlene Tilton, Susan Howard and Mary Crosby.
-In an interview in 2011 Charlene Tilton said that show was one of her and the cast's worst experiences ever.

 In March 2011, the Texas Theatre in Dallas began showing two episodes of Dallas on the big screen every Sunday; over 100 patrons, some in costume of their favorite characters, appeared at the free screenings every week.
 However, the screenings came to an abrupt end in May 2011 after Warner Bros. issued a cease-and-desist against the Texas Theatre for unauthorized showings, citing the fact that those that were involved in the show's production were not getting paid or benefiting from these screenings.

 J.R.
 Ewing's hat, a foremost symbol of the show's inherent "Americanness" that contributed to its hold over audiences on a global scale, is currently held in the Smithsonian's National Museum of American History's collections.

 The series is mentioned in the lyrics of Swedish pop band ABBA's 1982 single "The Day Before You Came": "There's not, I think, a single episode of Dallas that I didn't see."

 Country singer Hank Williams Jr. had a hit with a song called "This Ain't Dallas" comparing his and his wife's life together with that of J.R. and Sue Ellen.

 The show's "Who shot J.R.?" storyline has been used in other drama series, including the BBC's EastEnders with the "Who Shot Phil?"
 Mitchell storyline, and more recently with the "Who Killed Lucy Beale?" storyline.

 In 1995, the animated series The Simpsons also had a "Who Shot Mr. Burns?" storyline.

 In 2013, TV Guide ranked Dallas at No. 47 on its list of the 60 Best Series of all time.

 Prior to Dallas, both Patrick Duffy and Larry Hagman worked in the 1974 made-for-TV film Hurricane although they never appeared in the same scenes.

 An episode of the British satirical series "Spitting Image" showed a sketch entitled "Pallas" which parodied members of the Royal Family as if they were characters from Dallas.